KhronosGroup/Vulkan-Tools/BUILD.md

 2) Configure the glslang source tree with CMake and build it with your IDE of choice

-3) Pass the location of the glslang repository via your cmake command like so:
+3) Pass the location of the glslang repository using an absolute path via your cmake command like so:

-    cmake -DGLSLANG_REPO_ROOT=c:\development\glslang
+    cmake -DGLSLANG_REPO_ROOT=c:\absolute_path_to\glslang

 4) If building on Windows with MSVC, set `DISABLE_BUILDTGT_DIR_DECORATION` to _On_.
  If building on Windows, but without MSVC set `DISABLE_BUILD_PATH_DECORATION` to _On_